bayush11/hmm-based_isolated_word_recognizer/README.md

 4. Backtrace: 𝑞⋆𝑡 = Ψ𝑡+1(𝑞⋆𝑡+1)

 The output of the viterbi algorithm should be the best hidden state sequence for the input observation sequence.

+viterbi_transition_update: This function performs a maximum likelihood update of the HMM's transition matrix using the viterbi algorithm given an input observation sequence.
+The transition matrix update equation is

+𝐴[𝑖, 𝑗] ∶= number of times a transition was made from state i to state j/ number of times the model made a transition out of state i